 Home is about family.
 When multiple households combine into a larger family living arrangement, such as elderly parents moving in, some homeowners worry about balancing quality time together with independence and privacy.
 A guest house or in-law suite can be one option to offer family members their own space.
 Guest homes may also come in handy for grown children who are not able to leave the nest yet, or even as a source of income via rentals.

-Building a guest house is a major project, so before you dive into tiny-house dreams, make sure you get the info you need on cost, home models, and what a guest house means for your home’s resale value.
+Building a backyard guest house is a major home improvement project, so before you dive into tiny-house dreams, make sure you get the info you need on cost, home models, and what a guest house means for your home’s resale value.

 Why Build a Guest House?

 A guest house is sometimes also called an in-law suite because it is a perfect place to host family or friends on visits.
 Families living in a multigenerational arrangement (e.g., assisting aging parents who can no longer manage an entire household independently) may use an in-law suite year-round.
 In other cases, homeowners may plan to use a guest house to bring in additional income by letting travelers book a stay.

 A guest house provides comfort and privacy for both homeowners and guests.
 People can easily retreat to their own space or reach out for help when needed.
 This makes a guest house or in-law suite a versatile space.

 Before you break ground to build a guest house, make sure you’re legally in the clear.
 Not every neighborhood is zoned for accessory dwellings, such as guest houses.
 Start by checking your county zoning ordinances.
 You may need to obtain a permit to build a guest house.

 Once you’ve handled any permit paperwork you’ll need, it’s time to plan your build.
 There are two primary types of guest houses: modular guest homes, and custom guest homes.
 Whichever direction you take on this fork in the road, you’ll encounter some pros and cons, so let’s take a look.